 The Schantz Russell Family Papers centre around Tobias Schantz, his wife Mary Schantz and their descendants, drawing together primary sources relating to several early white settler families of Waterloo County, primarily the Schantz, Moyer/Meyer and Bowman families, and material relating to descendants of the Moyer settlers of Lincoln County, Ontario.

 Scope and content

-One upper body portrait of Ruth Schantz.
+Upper body studio portrait of Ruth Schantz, age three, seen dressed in a lace trimmed top and looking off camera.
 Originally a card photograph, the card has been nailed to the back of a mount.
 Ruth can be seen through a heart-shaped frame.
 Around her are hand drawn leaves (possibly by Carrie Flagler Schantz) and a ribbon.